openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns the created address as a string.
+Returns the created address as a string in JSON format.

 Example